-- Viruses, trojan horses, malware, spyware or any other malicious software. - Apps that link to or facilitate the distribution or installation of malicious software. - Apps that introduce or exploit security vulnerabilities. - Apps that steal a user's authentication information (such as usernames or passwords) or that mimic other apps or websites to trick users into disclosing personal or authentication information. - Apps that install other apps on a device without the user's prior consent. - Apps designed to secretly collect device usage, such as commercial spyware apps.
+- Viruses, trojan horses, malware, spyware or any other malicious software. - Apps that link to or facilitate the distribution or installation of malicious software. - Apps or SDKs that download executable code, such as dex files or native code, from a source other than Google Play. - Apps that introduce or exploit security vulnerabilities.

+- Apps that steal a user's authentication information (such as usernames or passwords) or that mimic other apps or websites to trick users into disclosing personal or authentication information. - Apps that install other apps on a device without the user's prior consent. - Apps designed to secretly collect device usage, such as commercial spyware apps.